|Zoning Administration||Zoning Enforcement Office|

 Do I need a zoning permit for a sign?
 Yes.
 Please see sign regulations below.
 You will also need to seek a Certificate of Appropriateness from the Historic Preservation Commission (HPC) if you are located in either the B-1 or B-2 zoning districts.

 Do I need a zoning permit for a swimming pool?
-Yes, swimming and wading pools require a zoning permit and must meet zoning setback and fence requirements.
+Yes, swimming pools require a zoning permit and must meet zoning setback and fence requirements.
 See Zoning Permit for Structures and Improvements below.
 You must install a minimum 5ft high (maximum 6 ft high) fence with self-closing gates; swimming pools can not be installed closer than 15' to any side or rear property line.
 It cannot occupy more than 25% of the rear yard area for inside lots, and 5% for corner lots.
 Please note that when a pool comes down, the fence is also required to come down, as it will then be non-compliant with the Borough's current code.
 Also, see Swimming Pool Ordinance.
 You may also need a building and/or electrical permit.
 Please contact the construction office at x 309 with construction related questions.

 CERTIFICATES OF NON-CONFORMING USES **Attention Realtors & Purchasers**